zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/memcached/_index.md

 minutes_to_complete: 10

-who_is_this_for: Learning path for software developers using memcached as their in-memory key-value store for mobile, web, gaming or e-Commerce applications running on Arm servers.
+who_is_this_for: This is an introductory topic for software developers who want to use memcached as their in-memory key-value store for mobile, web, gaming or e-Commerce applications.

 learning_objectives:
     - Install and run memcached on your Arm-based cloud server
-    - Use an open-sourced benchmark to test memcached performance on your instance
+    - Use an open-source benchmark to test memcached performance

 prerequisites:
     - An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider.